 Conditioning

 As I lifted weights more and more, something very unexpected happened – my cardio got better, way better.
 I was a decent mountain biker and a decent snowboarder, but I never thought my cardio was all that great – and it probably wasn’t – until I discovered conditioning.
-Little did I know, I was already doing a bit of conditioning with the weights.
-Conditioning is like cardio, in that it improves your cardiovascular system, but it takes WAY less time.
-Seriously, like 10 or 20 minutes versus hours and hours.
-Think of it as intense cardio with a bit of strength mixed in.
+Little did I know, I was already doing a bit of conditioning.
+Unknown to me at the time, heavy weight training pushes your cardiovascular system quite a bit.

 Exercise Hacks

-• Lie to yourself.
+- Lie to yourself.
 I used to tell myself that I was just going for the sauna or steam room.
 Then, once I was there…

-• Powerlifters will tell you not to do conditioning mixed with your lifting days because it will slow down your progress of lifting heavier and heavier weights.
+- Powerlifters will tell you not to do conditioning mixed with your lifting days because it will slow down your progress of lifting heavier and heavier weights.
 Who cares, I don’t want to compete in a powerlifting competition.
 I want to live as long and healthy as possible and mixing them takes way less time.
 The lifts already get your heart rate going, I just drive them even higher after the lifts.

-• Change accessory work often, but stick with a program for your core work.
+- Change accessory work often, but stick with a program for your core work.

-• Have fun.
+- Have fun.
 I know this sounds crazy, but try new stuff.
 Don’t be embarrassed.
-Most other people at the gym have no clue what they are doing either, or they only know the few things that they do.
-I have found that my flexibility is WAY better one year later and it makes life more fun.
+Most other people at the gym have no clue what they are doing either, or they only know the few things that they do all the time.

 Quantitative Methodologies